vigneshrajahart/git_assignment_HeroVired/README.md

     * Created a release tag `v1.0.0` for "Version 1 of Calculator Plus App" on GitHub.

 4.  **Add Collaborators (d):**
-    * (Not directly performable via Git commands, but simulated steps)
     * Navigated to the GitHub repository settings.
     * Went to "Collaborators and teams" and added a dummy collaborator (or described the process if a real classmate was not available at the moment).